Key Takeaways

 Learn More: How to Compare Medicare Part D Plans (Prescription Drug Coverage)

-Medicare Supplement (also known as ‘Medigap’) is sold by private insurance companies and is designed to help pay for the out-of-pocket costs (or ‘gaps’) that the Original Medicare does not cover (such as your 20% coinsurance under Part B).
+Private insurance companies sell Medicare Supplement (Medigap) plans and help cover out-of-pocket costs (or “gaps”) that Original Medicare does not cover, such as the 20% coinsurance under Part B.

-You cannot purchase a Medicare Supplement policy if enrolled in Medicare Advantage.
+You cannot purchase a Medigap policy if enrolled in Medicare Advantage.

-Like Medicare Advantage and Part D, your Medicare Supplement premium in 2024 will be determined by your private health insurer and will vary from plan to plan and insurer to insurer.
+Like Medicare Advantage and Part D, the premium for Medigap in 2025 is determined by the private health insurer and can vary significantly based on:

-- Plan N offers slightly lower premiums but may require some out-of-pocket copayments for doctor and emergency room visits.
+- Plan N: Offers slightly lower premiums, generally ranging from $130 to $210, but may include copayments for doctor and emergency room visits.

 Learn More: How to Compare Medicare Supplement Plans